-12 This is on the basis that:
+This is on the basis that:

-Whether or not the evaluation purpose and objectives are stated (dimensions A and B on the DER framework) is important in terms of general evaluation quality, but is not a specific indicator of quality evidence against development and humanitarian results.
+[•] Whether or not the evaluation purpose and objectives are stated (dimensions A and B on the DER framework) is important in terms of general evaluation quality, but is not a specific indicator of quality evidence against development and humanitarian results.

-As the DER methodology points out, 'If an evaluation does not score well with respect to the design and implementation of the evaluation methodologies, then it is not likely to provide quality information on...effectiveness.'12 a qualitative or quantitative comparison of conditions among program participants and those who did not take part.
+[•] As the DER methodology points out, 'If an evaluation does not score well with respect to the design and implementation of the evaluation methodologies, then it is not likely to provide quality information on...effectiveness.'12 implementation, a comparison of conditions after program delivery to those before, and a qualitative or quantitative comparison of conditions among program participants and those who did not take part.
 Evaluation findings and conclusions are relevant and evidence based.
 The report includes evaluation findings relevant to the assessment criteria specified.
 Findings are supported by evidence resulting from the chosen methodologies.
 There is a clear logical link between the evidence and the findings and conclusions are linked to the evaluation findings as reported.
-4 Total 18
+Total 18